tamersp25/docs/src/docs/developer/applications/oauth.md

 ### Step 2: Request Access and Refresh Tokens

 Your application uses the *Authorization Code* it received, along with a Client Secret (which you should have obtained in the Veritone Developer UI) to request an *Access Token* and a *Refresh Token* from the Veritone server.
-To exchange the auth code and Client Secret for tokens, POST a request to the *Token Exchange* endpoint with the parameters below posted as a part of the URL-encoded form values.
+To exchange the auth code and Client Secret for tokens, make an HTTP POST request to the *Token Exchange* endpoint with the parameters below posted as a part of the URL-encoded form values.

 *Important note:* To ensure the security of the *Client Secret*, this request must happen from your application server and not the front end of your app.